sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

 clean : -rm myprogram $(OBJECTS)
 ```

-more variables can be used, like CFLACS that stand for compilation flags...
+more variables can be used, like CFLAGS that stand for compilation flags...

+ - CFLAGS: flags for the C compiler
+ - CPPFLAGS: flags for the C Preprocessor.
+ - CXX: flags for C++ compiler (g++ in gnu)
+ - CXXFLAGS: extra flags for the C++ compiler.

 ```
 CC = g++